holaphil/amazing-maple-e08ae/src/pages/about.md

 ---
 Writing about yourself is the hardest part.
 Do you write this in first or third person?
 You don’t want to come off as a bragger, however, what story is there to tell if you are 100% humble?
 How does one manage those dials?

 I’ve built two startups.
 I have launched several brands.
 I have done work that was considered 'innovative' inside large corporate organizations.
 But what gives me the right to claim any of that as my own?
 Perhaps this is the point -- everything I have ever done has been a result of working with and/or managing the work of others beside only myself.

-That said, this About Me might be useful to you.
-So out of respect, I’ll try to be as honest and forthright as possible.
+So I am going to let the work speak for itself.
+I'll use this opportunity instead to give you a brief glimpse into me.
+I doing so, I am going to attempt to be as honest and forthright as possible.
 If you can not tell your own story, how can you be expected to help with someone else’s?

 > The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman